chrisBioInf/svhip/README.md

 # Svhip
-Retrainable machine learning pipeline for the detection of secondary structure conservation on a genome-level.
+Retrainable machine learning pipeline for the detection of secondary structure conservation on a genome level.

 # 1 Introduction
 Svhip is a software developed in Python 3.8 for analysis of multiple genome alignments in MAF format for the identification of conserved functional gene sites.
-It provides options for the search for both protein coding sequences (CDS) as well as the identification of evolutionary conserved secondary struc- tures, hinting at functional non-coding sequences.
-A core feature of Svhip is the possibility to freely retrain the classifier to account for different genomic contexts, usually done by providing preselected training examples in the form of ClustalW-alignments.
-Some of it’s features directly build on the RNAz framework (https://www.tbi.univie.ac.at/software/RNAz/#download) for the identification of secondary structure sites of high conservation, with the core difference being the unchangeability of the underlying RNAz model and it’s lack of support for the identification of coding sequences.
+It provides options for the search for both protein coding sequences (CDS) as well as the identification of evolutionary conserved secondary structures, hinting at functional noncoding sequences.
+A core feature of Svhip is the possibility to freely retrain the classifier to account for different genomic contexts, usually done by providing preselected training examples in the form of ClustalW alignments.
+Some of its features directly build on the RNAz framework (https://www.tbi.univie.ac.at/software/RNAz/#download) for the identification of secondary structure sites of high conservation, with the core difference being the unchangeability of the underlying RNAz model and its lack of support for the identification of coding sequences.

 # 2 Installation
-In terms of external requirements, Svhip will require a working perl instal- lation and the installation of the software ClustalW2.
-All needed python libraries are contained in the included conda environment and we suggest using it for the installation of these dependencies.
+In terms of external requirements, Svhip will require a working perl installation and the installation of the software ClustalW2.
+All needed python libraries are contained in the included conda environment and we suggestsome of its features using it for the installation of these dependencies.
 We suggest installation using conda and a new environment: